 What is National Insurance?

-National Insurance (NI) is a system of mandatory contributions paid by employees and employers in the UK to fund state benefits, including the State Pension, unemployment benefits, the National Health Service (NHS), and other social security programmes.
+National Insurance is a system of mandatory contributions paid by employees and employers in the UK to fund state benefits, including the State Pension, unemployment benefits, the National Health Service (NHS), and other social security programmes.

 Who pays National Insurance?